Doxology: "Praise God, from whom all blessings flow"

-The Presbyterian Church (USA) accepted this version of the Doxology in 2014 to accompany the Glory to God, the Presbyterian Hymnal.
+The Presbyterian Church (USA) accepted this version of the Doxology for inclusion in the 1990 The Presbyterian Hymnal and the 2014 Glory to God: the Presbyterian Hymnal.
 This version was written by the Rev. Neil Weatherhogg, pastor of both the First Presbyterian Church of Kerrville, Texas, and the Harvey Browne Presbyterian Church in Louisville, Kentucky.
-This version was published by Rev. Weatherhogg in 1990.
-This hymn maintains Gender neutrality as it does not refer to God in gender specific terminology.
-It goes:
+This version maintains gender neutrality as it does not refer to God in gender specific terminology, and reads:

 Praise God from whom all blessings flow;

-Praise God, all creatures here below;
+Praise Christ, all people here below;

-Praise God above ye heavenly host;